singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 50  }
 ```

 The ParkingLot class is essentially a wrapper class for an array of Levels.
 By implementing it this way, we are able to separate out logic that deals with actually finding free spots and parking cars out from the broader actions of the ParkingLot.
-If we didn't do it this way, we would need to hold parking spots in some sort of doublearray (or hash table which maps from a level number to the list of spots).
+If we didn't do it this way, we would need to hold parking spots in some sort of double array (or hash table which maps from a level number to the list of spots).
 It's cleaner to just separate ParkingLot from Level.

 ```java
 1   public class ParkingLot  {